blackpetea/CSSE220-Object-Oriented-Software-Development/README.md

-My own backup for CSSE220, Rose-Hulman Institute of Technology
+My own backup for CSSE220 in Rose-Hulman Institute of Technology

 DO NOT COPY ANY CODE IN THIS REPOSITORY.